ncbi/packit/README.rst

 """"""""""

 Generate `PEP440`_-compliant version from ``git`` tags.
-It's expected that you using git tags that follow `public version identifier`_ description and ``git-pep440`` will just append number of commits since tag was applied to your tag value (the ``N`` in `public version identifier`_ description).
+It's expected that you are using git tags that follow `public version identifier`_ description and ``git-pep440`` will just append number of commits since tag was applied to your tag value (the ``N`` in `public version identifier`_ description).